MohamadZohoori/Users-and-wallets-Microservice/README.md

 # Users-and-wallets-Microservice

 Further web3 functions such as balance and transactions will be added (tested them before) on windows10 (I had windows7 at home and couldn't use web3)
+This is a sample data for entering in the database in postman (5000/user) --> post method ---> to register a user {
+    "name":"hamid",
+    "email":"hamid@gmail.com",
+    "walletAddress":"fhidy wkvn 9pdh rd87 lllq cplf t8w0 vm68 8upa 3456",
+    "bal": 100
+}

 BTW, if you want to rewrite the database you can use the following in the command prompt:

 from models import db

 db.create_all()

 db.create_all(bind='two')

 or uncomment the very same script inside the models.py file. and comment it.

-All the tests are done with post man.
+All the tests are done with postman.

 The following codes are what I can apply to get the balance of every wallet and also check the transactions(once I have windows 10 available to be able to use web3):

 import json

 from web3 import Web3

 infura_url = "https://mainnet.infura.io/v3/80ca094b614b44b3b647ceb01a2b70d0"